 For the most up to date information on Jury Service (Criminal Cases) in Scotland visit The Scottish Courts Website

-Who can be selected for Jury Service in the Court of Session
+Who can be selected for Jury Service in the High Court / Sheriff Court?

-You may be asked to do Jury Service if:
+You may be asked to Jury Service if:

 • You will be at least 18 years old on the date that you start your jury service;

 • You are registered as a parliam. entary or local government elector;